Pushing finance to a higher level with scientific software engineers (part 2)

 In the European research project WAKEUPCALL, which started in 2015, the mathematical models are examined in more detail.
 The goal is to develop and implement improved models.
 VORtech is one of the industry partners in this project.
 Together with six PhD students, and various universities and companies, we have been working on this research, in which both theoretical and practical aspects are important.
 We support the project with hosting PhD students, improving the software, and providing courses.

 Ki Wai Chau is currently doing his secondment at VORtech, specializing in the efficient solving of complex mathematical equations.
-In jargon, these are called backward stochastic differential equations.
+In jargon, these are called backward stochastic differential equations (BDSE).
 This theory is used to mathematically hedge the dynamics of the value of, for example, a portfolio of shares over time.
 The research is done in close collaboration with the CWI.
 At VORtech, Ki Wai is also working on a generic software tool that can quickly calculate the solution of the equations.

 Ki Wai’s work is based on the expertise that VORtech has in the field of solving differential equations, high-performance computing (HPC) and scientific programming.
 He says: “With the support of the VORtech experts, I have learned to develop better software and to optimize codes.
 I am also investigating GPU parallelization, so that I can perform the Python code very efficiently on a graphics card.
 One of the project goals is to be able to solve the mathematical problem on the computer in higher dimensions, which requires far more computing power.”